kovach/web2/docs/live.md

 iterates any applicable rules until fixpoint.
 It outputs DOM tuples, to be handled by the client.

+### Examples

+The appendix shows a few other miscellaneous graphical examples:

+  - Go
+  - program self-portrait

 # Future work

 We see the current system as a sort of "assembly language" for provenance